sprainbrains/whisperfish/README.rst

 Whisperfish
 ===============================================================================

-**WARNING - DO NOT USE THIS CLIENT**

-Unfortunately I am no longer able to maintain this project and can not recommend anyone continue using Whisperfish.
-The code base is far from complete and does not implement the latest features of the Signal protocol.
-It's just a matter of time before this just completely stops working.
-Rather than wait until that time, I'm archiving this project and recommend any remaining users switch to another client.
-This repository is archived and here for historical purposes only.

-Thanks to all who contributed and provided valuable feedback.

-Cheers!

-**WARNING - DO NOT USE THIS CLIENT**
+Whisperfish is a native `Signal <https://www.whispersystems.org/>`_ client for `Sailfish OS <https://sailfishos.org/>`_.
+The user interface is heavily based on the jolla-messages application written by Jolla Ltd.

 -------------------------------------------------------------------------------
 Project Status
 -------------------------------------------------------------------------------

-This project is based of a now outdated Go-based SailfishOS client for Signal.
+This project was based of a now outdated Go-based SailfishOS client for Signal.
 This version is a port that uses `libsignal-c-protocol
 <https://github.com/signalapp/libsignal-protocol-c>`_ instead.
 This means we aim for better maintainability.